Help Reduce Stubborn Fat Pockets With Liposuction

 What to Expect With Liposuction

-If you decide to undergo liposuction, our office will address all your questions regarding cost and payment.
+If you decide to undergo liposuction in South Jersey, our office will address all your questions regarding cost and payment.
 The cost for liposuction depends on the size of the area being treated and the amount of fat being removed.
 Generally speaking, liposuction cost ranges from $3,700 and up.
 We offer financing options to make it easier for you to afford liposuction.
 Once your procedure has been scheduled, Dr. Franckle will provide specific instructions to help you prepare.

 Liposuction will be performed on an outpatient basis, using either general or local anesthesia, so you will need someone to bring you home.
 Depending on the type of liposuction, Dr. Franckle will use a sterile solution, sound waves, laser, or another method to break down fat cells within the targeted area.
 He will then remove the broken-down fat cells through a thin tube, called a cannula, which will be inserted into the area through a small incision.

 Dr. Franckle provides patients with specific instructions for recovery based on their situation.
 Most patients experience bruising, swelling, and soreness for a few weeks after liposuction.
 You may need to take antibiotics to prevent infection and wear a compression garment to control swelling.
 In most cases, you will be able to return to work within a few days and normal activities within a few weeks.
 While liposuction should permanently remove these fat cells, you’ll need to maintain a stable weight to prevent the formation of new fat cells.